OctopusDeploy/blog/blog/2019-02/ask-octopus-episode-four/index.md

 Here are the questions with direct links to where they start in the video:

-- [Derek discusses](https://www.youtube.com/watch?v=xX65jNNW49U&t=54s) "Recurring cheduled deployments and their benefits"
+- [Derek discusses](https://www.youtube.com/watch?v=xX65jNNW49U&t=54s) "Recurring scheduled deployments and their benefits"
 - [Ryan answers](https://www.youtube.com/watch?v=xX65jNNW49U&t=6m35s) "How can two teams share a project without affecting each other's environments or variables?"
 - [Bob answers](https://www.youtube.com/watch?v=xX65jNNW49U&t=13m51s) "When would I use channel and version restrictions in Octopus Deploy?"